-This evidence indicates how well the data is modeled by the hypothesis.
-The parameters that we are primarily interested in for this project are the sky location and the distance to the source.
+This evidence indicates how well the data is modeled by the hypothesis, which is vital for model selection.
+In this case, the posterior probability distributions are calculated by BILBY, and we apply restricted analysis by focusing on restricted parameters and/or timeframes in order to narrow down the posterior distribution area.
+Ultimately the parameters that we will primarily be interested in are the sky location and the distance to the source.

 For every signal analysis, there exists a trade-off between accuracy and computational efficiency.
 A typical signal may last for a span of around two minutes with a frequency ranging from 20 Hz to 2000 Hz.
 Conversely, the duration to compute the associated skymaps may range from a few hours to even months, depending on various factors including models and tools for analyses.
 This proves problematic when we consider that the electromagnetic signal from the CBC event may last only up to a few hours at most and a skymap must be computed and distributed for astronomical follow-up as soon as possible.
-As such, we will strive to explore what settings could be used in terms of signal duration and bandwidth, such as pertaining to frequencies, in order to achieve reliable sky localization in a minimal timeframe.
+As such, we will explore how settings such as time duration and sampling rate may be optimized in order to achieve reliable sky localization in